isomerpages/moe-bendemeersec/_useful-links/Online School Magazines.md

 Please click on each link to view the the school magazine .

-1.  <a href="https://https://bendemeersec.moe.edu.sg/files/Bendemeer-Tchoukball-Experience.pdf" target="_blank">Ms Jeya's Farewell</a>
+1.  <a href="https://bendemeersec.moe.edu.sg/files/Bendemeer-Tchoukball-Experience.pdf" target="_blank" rel="noopener">Ms Jeya's Farewell</a>
 2. [Part 1](/files/Bendemeer-Tchoukball-Experience.pdf)